Oral history

 Copyright

-At present, duration of either copyright is 50 years from the end of the year in which the person died.
+Duration of either copyright is 50 years from the end of the year in which the person died.

 Poetry, music and other works (which may form part of an oral history recording) hold separate copyrights of their own and must be cleared with the owner before copying for display or publication.